marcklim/marcklim.github.io/_posts/2020-07-24-first-post.md

 It's actually quite amazing how easy this was to set up.
 It's even more amazing how flexible this is - I did the entire setup from my iPad but I can work on posts offline and through the magic of git I can also develop pages offline and get good versioning.
 Updating the jekyll-now should be simple via a pull, I don't have to worry about keeping a server up to date and I don't need to install anything.

 All in all, I'm pretty impressed.
 A couple hours ago I would not have thought to be using GitHub in this way.
 Let's see how this does.

+Quick update: I also got to use CodeSpaces to update the blog.
+That thing works well too.